Gayl W. Doster

 Founder/President/CEO - The Devmusic Company

 Ayatey Shabazz is a native of Biloxi, Mississippi, where he currently works and resides.
 He received his formal training in Music Education from the University of Southern Mississippi where he also studied composition and jazz arranging with Dr. Albert Gower.
-Shabazz taught elementary, Jr. High and high school band in the Mississippi Gulf Coast region, and has writes custom arrangements and field shows performed by high school and college marching ensembles throughout the country as well as drum corps in Europe.
+Shabazz taught elementary, Jr. High and high school band in the Mississippi Gulf Coast region, and has written custom arrangements and field shows performed by high school and college marching ensembles throughout the country as well as drum corps in Europe.

 Mr. Shabazz is in demand as a composer of original works in the concert idiom.
 In addition to his many published concert works, he has been commissioned to write multiple works for ensembles in the US and abroad as well as music for film and Television.